Kameleon21/Home-Heating-System/README.md

    ```
 5. Access the dashboard by opening `docs/index.html` in a web browser

+Note: The system uses a cron job configured on the Raspberry Pi to run `main.py` every 3 minutes, automatically collecting sensor data and sending it to Azure IoT Hub.
+This ensures continuous data collection without manual intervention.

 ## 6. IoT Device Connection

 The system uses a Raspberry Pi 4 with Grove sensors to collect environmental data.
 The Raspberry Pi connects to Azure IoT Hub using MQTT protocol for secure communication.